Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 }
 ```

-Once this is done, you can change the default language to the new language using the same as explained earlier.
+Once this is done, you can change the default language to the new language, as described previously.